Videoconferencing on FreeBSD

 I've also succeeded in running the Zoom Linux client on FreeBSD using the Linux compatibility layer.
 This required installing maybe two dozen CentOS 7 libraries by hand from RPM files into

-/compat/linux.
+/compat/linux (update: starting in FreeBSD 12.2-RELEASE, this is much easier with an Ubuntu Linux jail.
+However, I wasn't able to get past kernel panics when trying to install the correct version of QT5).
 While I was able to run the Zoom client, sign in to the app, and start meetings, I was not able to use the camera or microphone.
 This would be a good solution if you could figure out the camera interface.
 This worked in the past with Skype so there may be some hope.

 Many video calling platforms have web clients that can be used on FreeBSD.
 Since implementing Audio Worklets in version 76, Firefox supports the Zoom web client.
 The Skype web client and Microsoft Teams only list compatibility for Chrome.